 Were you at a company for a long time and changed roles while there?
 Break out each role on LinkedIn as its own position noting the promotion and change.
 Many jobs inquire about your starting and ending position to track your growth and get some intel into your performance.

 4. Add newly acquired skills, and remove those that aren’t applicable

-I recently noticed that I had a lot of skills listed on my profile that either aren’t what I’m specializing in anymore or simply are too generic to ever matter to a position that I’ll be going after in the future (It’s assumed that I know Outlook and Microsoft Office).
-Clean up all of those, or add 5-10 that are applicable to your position, industry and strengths.
-Then your connections can endorse you and have a smaller pool of skills to choose from.
+I recently noticed that I had a lot of skills listed on my LinkedIn profile either aren’t what I’m specializing in anymore or are simply too generic to ever matter to a position that I’ll be going after in the future (It’s assumed that I know Outlook and Microsoft Office).
+Clean up all of those, or add 5-10 that are applicable to your position, industry, and strengths.
+Then your LinkedIn connections can endorse you and have a smaller pool of skills to choose from.